James Oakley (politician): PEC board membership

 A public meeting of the PEC board was held on November 30, at which Oakley had an opportunity to make an address before public submissions were received and the board members then retired to an executive session.
 Oakley explained that his comments weren't intended as a call for "instant vigilante justice," which was an interpretation of his words that did not occur to him because "due process is an assumption in my mind"; he also requested "humble forgiveness" for "a mistake on my part that I own."
 The emergency meeting heard from PEC employees and managers that Oakley's actions had created a hostile working environment and that employees were afraid to speak about his comments for fear of retaliation.
 Oakley referred to his role with TCOLE to explain his strong instinct to protect people working in law enforcement (he repeated this his post was expressing his anger and frustration over Marconi's killing) but a former police officer responded to him directly, saying that he has encouraged violence and "put a target on [law enforcement officers'] backs" and "made their job more seriously dangerous."
 His claim to be speaking of the crime and not the perpetrator was greeted with scepticism, one stating: "Time for a tree and a rope.
 For crying out loud, I think we all know what that means.
 We're going to lynch someone."
 Amongst the 23 people who contributed public comments, 14 argued for Oakley's removal from the Board, while nine defended him, inclined to forgive Oakley and speaking of his good character.
 One defender stated the Oakley "was using a figure of speech, poorly chosen, everybody gets that, but he wasn't talking about a lynching. ...
 He was talking about old west Texas justice.
 Go watch a few western movies will ya?"
 Comments were also made that "[t]here's not a racist bone in [Oakley's]" and that Oakley's critics were "just up here making trouble."
 A reporter for DailyTrib.com (formerly the local newspaper the River Cities Tribune) described the scene when Reneé Semien spoke while fighting back tears, with African-American PEC employees and others gathered around her and with audience members standing in support, saying: "Director Oakley felt that it was appropriate to call for the lynching of a black man accused of a crime.
-For those ignorant of United States history, black men were lynched to instil fear and compliance in the black population for centuries. ...
+For those ignorant of United States history, black men were lynched to instill fear and compliance in the black population for centuries. ...
 This is a human decency issue.
 Black employees should not and are not the only ones who have a problem with what Director Oakley did.
 It is not acceptable and should not be tolerated."